-- Using the remote control - 1.
-Press ASPECT to show the current setting. - 2.
-Press ASPECT repeatedly to select an aspect ratio to suit the format of the video signal and your display requirements. - Using the OSD menu - 2.
-Press ▼ to highlight Aspect Ratio. - 3.
-Press ◄/► to select an aspect ratio to suit the format of the video signal and your display requirements.
+- · Using the remote control

+- 1. Press ASPECT to show the current setting.

+- Press ASPECT repeatedly to select an aspect ratio to suit the format of the video signal and your display requirements.

+- Using the OSD menu

+- Press MENU/EXIT and then press

+until the DISPLAY menu is highlighted.

+- 2. Press ▼ to highlight Aspect Ratio.

+- Press ◀/► to select an aspect ratio to suit the format of the video signal and your display requirements.